Kenmore Branch

 Enjoy an interactive story time with engaging stories, songs, and a fun craft.
 Offered Seasonally for different age groups and times.
 Registration is required and spots can fill up quickly so save the date for when the next session's sign ups begin!

-Our next series of Story Time Sessions will be held from the second week in July through the second week in August 2025
+Our Fall Story Time Sessions will be held from the third week in September through the last week in October 2025

-Registrations for all story times open on Monday June 2nd at 9:30 AM
+Registrations for all story times will open on Monday, August 18 at 9:30 am

 Register by phone 716-873-2842, or in person at the library.